-The relation between the operation of the levers and the boom swing switch, and the movement of the implement are shown in the illustrations on the right.
-On releasing the levers and the boom swing switch, they return to the neutral position and the implements will stop as they are.
+The relation between the operation of the levers and the boom swing pedal, and the movement of the implement are shown in the illustrations on the right.

+On releasing the levers and the boom swing pedal, they return to the neutral position and the implement will stop as they are.

-3.9 Precautions for operating the implement
+Precautions for operating the implement 3.9